-For the 2019, 2020, and 2021 PSUs, 100% of the PSUs were weighted based on Adjusted ROIC performance with the opportunity to earn a multiple based on the cumulative three-year Relative TSR, with one-third (1/3) of the PSUs underlying such awards that could be earned each year based on the Adjusted ROIC for that year, with the Relative TSR multiple applied at the end of the three-year period.
+For the 2020 and 2021 PSUs, 100% of the PSUs were weighted based on Adjusted ROIC performance with the opportunity to earn a multiple based on the cumulative three-year Relative TSR, with one-third (1/3) of the PSUs underlying such awards that could be earned each year based on the Adjusted ROIC for that year, with the Relative TSR multiple applied at the end of the three-year period.
+For the 2022 PSUs, 66.66% of the PSUs were weighted based on Adjusted ROIC performance and 33.34% were weighted based on Average Adjusted EBITDA Margin applied at the end of the three-year performance period.

-Goals have been established at threshold, target and maximum award levels for each year within the applicable performance period.
-PSUs that are deemed earned for any given fiscal year remain subject to an additional service condition that requires the executive to be employed by us through the vesting date following the close of the three-year performance period (which for the 2019 PSUs means August 2021; for the 2020 PSUs means August 2022; and for the 2021 PSUs means August 2023).
-The Compensation Committee has established this approach to goal setting to address the cyclicality of our industry and to partially mitigate the risk of establishing long-term performance goals at either the peak or trough of the business cycle.
+Adjusted ROIC goals have been established at threshold, target and maximum award levels for each year within the applicable performance period.
+The Committee has established this approach to goal setting to address the cyclicality of our industry and to partially mitigate the risk of establishing long-term performance goals at either the peak or trough of the business cycle.
 In addition, the service condition encourages retention.

-For Fiscal 2021 only one-third of the FY2021-2023 PSU award will be reported in subsequent tables following the Compensation Committee Report under applicable disclosure rules, as financial targets for remaining tranches will be set at or near the beginning of each of the subsequent two fiscal years.
-Only the Fiscal 2021 tranche is included as part of the grant in the tables below, as this tranche is the only one with Adjusted ROIC performance goals.
-The remaining two tranches will be reported as separate grants when the applicable Adjusted ROIC goals are established by the Compensation Committee.
+For Fiscal 2022, only one-third of the Fiscal 2021 and Fiscal 2022 PSU awards tied to Adjusted ROIC will be reported in subsequent tables following the Committee Report under applicable disclosure rules, as financial targets for remaining tranches will be set near the beginning of each of the subsequent fiscal years.
+The remaining tranches will be reported as separate grants when the applicable Adjusted ROIC goals are established by the Committee.

-The number of target PSUs awarded to each NEO in Fiscal 2021 was determined by dividing 50% of the total LTI opportunity grant value by the fair market value of our stock on the grant date with the opportunity to earn more or less than the target PSUs awarded as described below.
-For the Fiscal 2021 grant date, the fair market value on the business day prior to the grant date was used, as the grant date was a Saturday.
+The number of target PSUs awarded to each NEO in Fiscal 2022 was determined by dividing 60% of the total LTI opportunity grant value by the closing price of our stock on the grant date with the opportunity to earn more or less than the target PSUs awarded as described below.

-The tables below present the Adjusted ROIC and Relative TSR goals for the 2019 PSUs for Fiscal 2021 (which was the third year of the 2019 PSUs):
+The table below presents the Adjusted ROIC and Relative TSR goals for the 2020 PSUs for Fiscal 2022 (which was the third year of the 2020 PSUs), and any fiscal year performance below threshold ROIC results in no payment for that fiscal year's tranche.

-2019 PSU payable August 2021
+2020 PSU payable August 2022